salzmanlab/Equivalent-Junctions/README_eq_junc.md

-# Example genome and annotations
+# Example genome and annotations used for equivalent junction analysis in the paper

 ### Human genome (GRCH38)
 genome: